Gospel Guidebook: Getting and Keeping It Right

 Belief or Trust?

-As an initial observation, we see that πιστεύω + a noun in the dative case (e.g., believes him) parallels πιστεύω + the preposition εἰς + the noun in the accusative case (e.g., believes in him) in John 6:29-30 and John 8:30-31.
+As an initial observation, we see that πιστεύειν + a noun in the dative case (e.g., to believe him) parallels πιστεύειν + the preposition εἰς + the noun in the accusative case (e.g., to believe in him) in John 6:29-30 and John 8:30-31.
 In contrast, we see the reverse in John 14:11-12 and Romans 4:3-5.

 John 6:29-30 ἀπεκρίθη ὁ Ἰησοῦς καὶ εἶπεν αὐτοῖς, Τοῦτό ἐστι τὸ ἔργον τοῦ Θεοῦ, ἵνα πιστεύσητε εἰς ὃν ἀπέστειλεν ἐκεῖνος (you believe in him whom he has sent). εἶπον οὖν αὐτῷ, Τί οὖν ποιεῖς σὺ σημεῖον, ἵνα ἴδωμεν καὶ πιστεύσωμέν σοι (we may believe you); τί ἐργάζῃ;